John Wall (priest and martyr): Veneration

 His quartered body was given to his friends and was buried in the cemetery adjoining the Church of St. Oswald of Worcester, while the head was taken to the Franciscan friary of Douai, to which the martyr belonged.

 Previously, his feast day was observed within the Franciscan Order on the date of his death, 22 August.
-It has been moved and is currently observed on 12 July, a date he shares with his brother friar and fellow martyr, St. John Jones, O.F.M.
+It has been moved and is currently observed on 12 July, a date he shares with his brother friar and fellow martyr, John Jones.
 In the Roman Catholic Archdiocese of Birmingham, his feast day is celebrated on 23 August.
 St John Wall Catholic School in Birmingham is named after him.